wmjasonward/jsftp-mlst/README.md

 });

 ```
-Of course, you could also just call `mlst` or `mlsd` and and handle the error
+Of course, you could also just call `mlst` or `mlsd` and handle the error
 that is passed to your callback if the server doesn't support it.

 Keep in mind that MLST support by the server implies MLSD support as well.